-DA: Dragged PSP trooper justified in killing fleeing driver
+DA: Dragged trooper justified in killing fleeing driver

 A state trooper was justified in fatally shooting an out-of-state driver who fled a traffic stop and dragged the trooper a third of a mile down Interstate 83, according to York County District Attorney Tom Kearney.